jhpyle/docassemble/_docs/objects.md

 has a number of built-in methods for doing common things with files, so it is a good idea to use the methods whenever possible.

-While the `DAFile` object is saved in your interview dictionary like any other variable, the content of the file may be stored on [Amazon S3], [Azure blob storage], or the file system, depending on the server's configuration.
+While the `DAFile` object is saved in your [interview session dictionary] like any other variable, the content of the file may be stored on [Amazon S3], [Azure blob storage], or the file system, depending on the server's configuration.
 The path you obtain from [`.path()`](#DAFile.path) might be different from one screen of your interview to another.
 You should not save the path to a variable and expect to be able to use that variable across screens of the